Haoran-SONG/VRep-Robot-SLAM/README.md

 ```

 ## 2.3 Ball Tracking
 For tracking the yellow ball, firstly we extract the ball contour by applying the [*Hough Circle Transformation*](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_circle/hough_circle.html) to the blurred image.
 Then a series of velocity commands is calculated based on the cicle center coordinator in the image.
+Demo is shown [here](https://youtu.be/2p4u3J0AaR8)

 ```shell
 rosrun visual_servo follow_ball